Morfly/pendant/README.md

 file.write("path/in/file/system")
 ```

 As a result, a `BUILD` file with the following content is generated.
-As you can see, Pendant takes care of the code formatting, so you don't have to do it yourself.
+Pendant takes care of the code formatting, so you don't have to do it yourself.

 ```python
 # Generated Starlark